e-tweedy/BikeSafePA/.ipynb_checkpoints/README-checkpoint.md

 The ROC-AUC score is computed based on how the model's predicted probabilities affect the true positive and true negative rates at all possible prediction thresholds, and so optimizing the AUC doesn't on its own provide a choice for the best prediction threshold.
 We selected prediction thresholds for both models which optiized the $F_3$ score, a variant of the classical $F_1$ score which considers recall of the positive class (serious cyclist injury or cyclist fatality) as three times as important as important as recall of the negative class.

-##### Selecting the BikeSafePA model
+##### Selecting the BikeSaferPA model

-**Based on its performance with respect to ROC-AUC score, we selected the gradient boosted tree algorithm as our BikeSafePA model!**
+**Based on its performance with respect to ROC-AUC score, we selected the gradient boosted tree algorithm as our BikeSaferPA model!**

 <figure>
 <img src="hgb_roc.png" width="25%"><img src="hgb_conf.png" width="25%">
-    <figcaption align="center">The ROC curve and confusion matrix for the BikeSafePA classifier model.</figcaption>
+    <figcaption align="center">The ROC curve and confusion matrix for the BikeSaferPA classifier model.</figcaption>
 </figure>

-When trained on the entire training set and scored on the holdout test set, BikeSafePA attains ROC-AUC score of around 0.72.
+When trained on the entire training set and scored on the holdout test set, BikeSaferPA attains ROC-AUC score of around 0.72.
 Using the classification threshold values we selected in the parameter tuning phase, the model correctly classifies 68% of cyclists in the test set who suffered serious injury or fatality, and correctly classifies 64% of those who didn't.
 We set the threshold to optimize the $F_3$ score, a variant of the $F_1$ score which views recall as three times as important as precision; adjusting it further could produce variants which are better at identifying cyclists at risk of serious injury or death, but they would also accumulate more false positives.
-The end-user of BikeSafePA should adjust its classification threshold to accomodate the needs of their particular use case.
+The end-user of BikeSaferPA should adjust its classification threshold to accomodate the needs of their particular use case.

-### Interpreting BikeSafePA based on SHAP values
+### Interpreting BikeSaferPA based on SHAP values
 We computed SHAP (SHapley Additive exPlanation) values on the test set.
-SHAP values are very reliable metrics for determining the importance of features to the model's predictions and help to explain the decisions made by models such as BikeSafePA.
+SHAP values are very reliable metrics for determining the importance of features to the model's predictions and help to explain the decisions made by models such as BikeSaferPA.
 In particular, in which directions (and with what magnitudes) do individual features push the model's predictions?

 <figure>
 <img src="shap.png" width="70%">
-    <figcaption align="center">Plots showing SHAP values for various features in the BikeSafePA model.
+    <figcaption align="center">Plots showing SHAP values for various features in the BikeSaferPA model.
 Only the 20 features with larges mean absolute SHAP values are shown.</figcaption>
 </figure>

-*Note: the following statements should not be interpreted as inferring causality; rather, they are statements about how conditioning on certain factors affects the expected prediction of BikeSafePA!*
+*Note: the following statements should not be interpreted as inferring causality; rather, they are statements about how conditioning on certain factors affects the expected prediction of BikeSaferPA!*

-Based on SHAP values, we can conclude that the probability that BikeSafePA will predict that a cyclist suffered serious injury or fatality in a collision...
+Based on SHAP values, we can conclude that the probability that BikeSaferPA will predict that a cyclist suffered serious injury or fatality in a collision...
 * ...increases steadily with the age of the cyclist
 * ...increases steadily with the posted speed limit
 * ...steadily increases with how recent the crash is